nanocosmos/docs/docs/faq/programming_sdk_api.md

 <details><summary><strong>Which programming languages can I use for the API?</strong></summary>

-Supported programming languages are dependent on the OS.
+nanoStream Cloud provides dashboards and application programming interfaces (API), but also code snippets and web pages which do not require programming skills.

+nanoPlayer and Webcaster are based on HTML and JS (Javascript) libraries nanoStream Cloud's bintu management service is available as dashboard and REST API

-- `HTML/JS (Javascript)` works for all modern HTML5 browsers.
+`HTML/JS (Javascript)` works for all modern HTML5 browsers.
 Based on this, you can use frameworks like Typescript, React, VueJS etc.

 HTML/JS is supported on all devices and platforms nowadays.